0xBAhmet/Github-Project-Recommender/README.md

 ## How to Use

 1. Clone the repository or download the files.
-2. Install the required dependencies by running the command `pip install -r requirements.txt`.
-3. Run the `main.py` file to start the application.
+2. Run the `main.py` file to start the application.
-4. Use the "Upload User Data" button to upload a text file containing user data.
+3. Use the "Upload User Data" button to upload a text file containing user data.
-5. Use the "Upload Repository Data" button to upload a text file containing repository data.
+4. Use the "Upload Repository Data" button to upload a text file containing repository data.
-6. Use the "Upload Star Data" button to upload a text file containing star data.
+5. Use the "Upload Star Data" button to upload a text file containing star data.
-7. Select a user from the left panel to recommend repositories or GitHub users.
+6. Select a user from the left panel to recommend repositories or GitHub users.
-8. Select a programming language to filter the recommendations (optional).
+7. Select a programming language to filter the recommendations (optional).
-9. Choose a distance algorithm for similarity calculation.
+8. Choose a distance algorithm for similarity calculation.
-10. Specify the number of recommendations to display (optional).
+9. Specify the number of recommendations to display (optional).
-11. Click the corresponding button ("Recommend Repository" or "Recommend GitHub User") to get the recommendations.
+10. Click the corresponding button ("Recommend Repository" or "Recommend GitHub User") to get the recommendations.
-12. The recommendations will be displayed in the right panel.
+11. The recommendations will be displayed in the right panel.

 Feel free to customize and enhance the application according to your needs.